kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Security Considerations {#sec-considerations}

-* The academic works proposing AuthKEM (KEMTLS) contain a in-depth technical discussionof and a proof of the security of the handshake protocol without client authentication [KEMTLS].
-The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys has a proof for both unilaterally and mutually authenticated handshakes.
+* The academic works proposing AuthKEM (KEMTLS) contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys (the abbreviated AuthKEM handshake) has a proof for both unilaterally and mutually authenticated handshakes.

 * We have proofs of the security of KEMTLS and KEMTLS-PDK in Tamarin.
   The academic write-up of this is work in progress.